TimStrauven/Zelus-api/README.md

 # Roadmap:

 We broke the task in several main steps:
-1. Thanks to Pierre, we are able to collect the dataset from Vinted.
-We obtained 491 categories from women, men and childrens' clothes then separate the file to train and val folder where val folder contains 1/5th.
+1. Thanks to Pierre, we are able to have dataset from Vinted.
+Inside the dataset there are 491 categories of women, men and childrens' clothes which later on is separated to train and val folder where val folder contains 1/5th.
 Source : https://github.com/pierre-warnier/vinted.

 2. We classified data from 491 categories to 10 categories of clothes then using Lightning Flash for transfer learning.
 We utilised backbone —"dla60x_c"-- for its accuracy level.